kundajelab/seqdataloader/README.md

 If you plan to modify the code, you can install it in development mode:
 `pip install -e seqdataloader`

+Please note: to use the "dbingest" functionality in seqdataloader, python>=3.7 is needed.

 ## Quick Start

 tasks.tsv is a 4 column tab-delimited file